benjaminthhansen073-pixel/THH-HUB-MM2-7272723667482834823482374823758738472834787562387423758728374/README.md

             PaddingLeft =
                 UDim.new(
                     0,
-                    isPhone and 8 or 12
+                    isPhone and 7 or 12
                 ),

             PaddingRight =
                 UDim.new(
                     0,
-                    isPhone and 8 or 12
+                    isPhone and 7 or 12
                 ),

             PaddingTop =
                 UDim.new(
                     0,
-                    isPhone and 7 or 12
+                    isPhone and 6 or 12
                 ),

             PaddingBottom =
                 UDim.new(
                     0,
-                    isPhone and 7 or 12
+                    isPhone and 6 or 12
                 )
         }, holder)